-Poor conversion rates can result from a wide variety of problems in a luxury retail store.
+Poor conversion rates can result from various problems in a luxury retail store.
 One of the primary reasons is a disconnect between your customers and your salespeople.

 Many premium retailers are surprised to discover that this disconnect can be caused by something as simple as the year a salesperson was born.

 The time in which we were raised helps to shape our entire worldview.
-Each generation has its own unique outlook on things like value, engagement, and buyer satisfaction.
+Each generation has a unique outlook on value, engagement, and buyer satisfaction.
 When different generations come together in a customer/ salesperson relationship, the differing viewpoints can be stark and lead to a disconnect.

-If the person selling the luxury item can’t see the item from the perspective of the person buying it, how can they engage with that customer and create an exciting, fulfilling shopping experience?
+Suppose the person selling the luxury item can’t see it from the perspective of the person buying it.
+How can they engage with that customer and create an exciting, fulfilling shopping experience?

 Quite simply, they can’t.

 Understand the Different Life Experiences of Generations

 The generation gap is about much more than a person's birth decade.
 It’s about the attitudes that each generation brings to the shopping experience.
 Whether they’re the ones buying or the ones selling, the time in which they were raised will impact their approach to the process.
 Understanding how these approaches differ and how they can conflict is crucial for luxury retailers.